informed-governance-project/NISINP/docs/ui_security_objectives_workflow_regulator_admin.rst

    :target: _static/user_manual_images/UM_SER_102.png

 In this case, the Operator Admin has nothing more to do, as **the Security Objective declaration has been accepted by the Regulator Admin**.

 However, not all declarations can be accepted by the Regulator Admin.
 In the following chapter, we will see what happens when, for any reason, the declaration is rejected, and the Operator Admin must fix the issues.

 The Regulator Admin denies the declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If any of the forms fail, the **Security Objective declaration fails**.
 In the screenshot below, Forms 2, 5, and 13 failed; therefore, their form numbers are shown in red.
-These forms were denied by the Regulator Admin, and the relevant comments explaining the reasons for failure were added to the **Review Comment pop-ups.
+These forms were denied by the Regulator Admin, and the relevant comments explaining the reasons for failure were added to the **Review Comment pop-ups**.

 .. figure:: _static/user_manual_images/UM_SER_103.png
    :alt: Security Objectives - declaration fails